IRS announces Jan. 23 start date for tax filing season

-WASHINGTON (AP) — The official start date of the 2023 tax filing season begins Jan.
+WASHINGTON (AP) — The official start date of the 2023 tax filing season is Jan.
 23, when the IRS will begin accepting and processing 2022 returns, the agency announced Thursday.

 The news comes after the National Taxpayer Advocate reported Wednesday that the IRS watchdog is seeing “a light at the end of the tunnel” of the IRS’ customer service struggles, thanks to the hiring of thousands of new workers and tens of billions of dollars in new funding provided to the IRS in the Democrats’ climate and health law.